aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 Use [Security Groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) to control the inbound and outbound traffic for the resources the security group associated with, such as VPC endpoints or [elastic network interface](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) (ENI).
 For monitoring all network traffic on ENIs you can use [VPC Flow Logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html).

+The combination of used security groups for the SageMaker workloads [must at minimum allow the following inbound and outbound traffic](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-notebooks-and-internet-access.html#:~:text=Set%20up%20one%20or%20more%20security%20groups%20with%20inbound%20and%20outbound%20rules%20that%20together%20allow%20the%20following%20traffic%3A):
+- NFS traffic over TCP on port 2049 between the domain and the Amazon EFS volume
+- TCP traffic within the security group (self-reference rule).
+This is required for connectivity between the JupyterServer app and the KernelGateway apps.

 The following diagram shows a minimal network configuration for the SageMaker domain with the single Availability Zone (AZ) and without internet connectivity for the private subnet:

 ![](../../static/design/network-architecture.drawio.svg)